mm-mazhar/mazhar/README.md

   </tr>
 </table>

-* [CNN_CIFAR100](https://github.com/mazqoty/CNN_CIFAR100) The objective of this project is study and build a convolutional neural network model that can correctly recognize and classify colored images of objects into one of the 100 available classes for CIFAR-100 dataset.
+* [CNN_CIFAR100](https://github.com/mazqoty/CNN_CIFAR100) The objective of this project is to study and build a convolutional neural network model that can correctly recognize and classify colored images of objects into one of the 100 available classes for CIFAR-100 dataset.
 This Dataset is taken from Kaggle/Cifar-10 and Cifar-100 datasets: https://www.cs.toronto.edu/~kriz/cifar.html

+### :palm_tree: Object Detection

+* [Face Mask Detection](https://github.com/mazqoty/Face-Mask-Detection) It detects whether person is wearing fask mask or not and mask wearing incorrectly.
+[Dataset](https://www.kaggle.com/code/jiaowoguanren/face-mask-detection-tensorflow-cnn-resmlp/data) taken from KAGGLE.

 ### :palm_tree: Web Scraping